-Hennepin County will provide a portion of the staff time required to complete grant deliverables, 2.5 FTE staff time over the course of the grant with an estimated value of \$526,500.
-Hennepin County will also provide an estimated \$192,000 cash toward costs associated with easement acquisition.
+Hennepin County will provide a portion of the staff time required in order to complete grant deliverables, 2.55 FTE over the course of the grant with an estimated value of \$1,177,000.
+Hennepin County will also provide an estimated \$504,000 cash toward costs associated with easement acquisition.

 The Minnesota Land Trust will encourage private landowners to fully or partially donate the value of their conservation easements, thereby receiving less than the appraised value might otherwise allow.
-This donated value (\$224,000) is a conservative estimate of what we expect from landowners.
+This donated value is shown as leveraged funds in the proposal.
 The Land Trust has a strong track record of incentivizing landowner to participate in this fashion.

-Finally, although it is not quantified in this proposal, the U.S. Fish and Wildlife Service, Three Rivers Park District, Watershed Districts, Cities, and the Minnesota Waterfowl Association will be engaged as a restoration partner in this program.
+Finally, although it is not quantified in this proposal, the U.S. Fish and Wildlife Service, Three Rivers Park District, Watershed Districts, Cities, and the Minnesota Waterfowl Association will be engaged as a restoration partners in this program.
 All have committed to providing leveraged funds through their services, the amount of which will depend on the specific restoration and protection projects.